Hasanuzzaman Hasan

 Hasanuzzaman Hasan was a Bangladesh Nationalist Party politician.
 He was elected a member of parliament from Lalmonirhat-1 in February 1996.

 Career

 Hasan was elected to parliament from Lalmonirhat-1 as a Bangladesh Nationalist Party candidate in the February 1996 Bangladeshi general election.
-He was defeated from Lalmonirhat-1 constituency on 12 June 1996 on the nomination of Bangladesh Nationalist Party.
+He stood for reelection unsuccessfully on 12 June 1996.

-Hasan died on 24 August 2021 aged 65.
+Hasan died on 24 August 2021, aged 65.